Snow Geese at Middle Creek

 If you have not been to Middle Creek Wildlife Management Area, it is certainly worth the trip any time of year, but especially now!
 Sometime in late February to early March the lake is can be found filled with beautiful snow geese and tundra swans.

 The birds use the WMA as a resting place on their returning migration back north, some traveling as far as Canada for nesting.
 This year has been a particularly good year for bird watching due to the mild winter- the grounds are mostly unfrozen for feeding, and so is the 400-acre lake.
-It was estimated on Sunday, February 19, that there were approximately 50,000 to 70,000 birds at Middle Creek.
+It is estimated, that there are approximately 50,000 to 70,000 birds that nest at Middle Creek.

 It is best to go see the birds in the evening around sunset when they are making their way from the fields to the lake for the night (or vice versa at sunrise, if you are an early riser… they do say the early bird catches the worm).
 If you are lucky you will catch the birds lifting off the lake in a similar fashion to a murmuration of starlings.
 It is mesmerizing to watch them skillfully swirl around the air and then land gracefully back on the water.